 If you notice that a tooth looks discolored, there is no need to panic.
-Many individuals do not always have natural bright white teeth!
+Many individuals do not always have natural bright white teeth; especially as they get older!
 In fact, tooth discoloration can occur for different reasons.
 Common reasons of tooth discoloration could be a result of damaged enamel of a tooth, dental work, and stains caused by foods, beverages, or tobacco use.
-Other reasons for staining could be a result of other problems within a tooth and in some cases; certain medications can interfere with the development of tooth enamel and cause the enamel to appear discolored.
+Other reasons for staining could be a result of unique problems within a tooth and in some cases; certain medications can interfere with the development of tooth enamel and cause the enamel to appear discolored.

 More importantly, if you seem to notice that only one tooth looks discolored you may want to think about some things:

 If you have been using over-the-counter bleach trays or whitening kits provided by your dentist, it is possible that a single tooth may not be whitening correctly because of previous dental work.
 Crowns and veneers do not whiten with bleaching agents, unlike natural teeth.
 If you believe that the tooth which appears to be discolored is a crown or veneer, this can simply be fixed by receiving a new crown or veneer that matches the shade of the teeth following whitening treatment.
 If you watch golf, you may notice that one of Tiger Woods front teeth is a different color white than the other.
 This is not uncommon.

 On the other hand, if the tooth that looks discolored has been put through trauma, the tooth may look brown/gray.
 This is because the trauma has caused the tooth to “die” and there is no longer blood flowing to it.
 Once a tooth has died, it will not be possible to whiten with bleach and must be done using a veneer or crown.